Khursheed Ahmad

 Alhaj Khursheed Ahmad or Khurshid Ahmad (الحاج خورشید احمد) (1 January 1956 – 30 August 2007) was a Naat Khawan from Pakistan.

-He started to recite Naats when he was only a few years old, and by the time of his death he had recited thousands of Naats.
+He started to recite Naats when he was only a few years old, and by the time of his death, he had recited thousands of Naats.
 He used to proficiently recite Naats not only in Urdu, but also in other languages such as Punjabi, Saraiki, Pashto and Sindhi.
 The melody of his voice and the unique way of reciting attracted numerous people towards him and soon he had become a famous Naat Khawan.

 Early life

 Khursheed Ahmad was born on January 1, 1956, in Rahim Yar Khan.
 His parents had migrated from Mandrella near Jaipur, Rajasthan, India.
 He acquired his basic schooling from Abbasi Primary School and passed Matriculation examination from the Colony High School.
 Then he did Diploma in Commerce from Government Commercial Institute.

 In 1973, he shifted to Karachi and joined Radio Pakistan as a typist.
-The same year he participated in a Naat competition in Dow Medical College and won 'First Position' in that contest.
+The same year he participated in a Naat competition in Dow Medical College, Karachi and won 'First Position' in that contest.